 Chocolate Labrador puppies are ready to go to their permanent homes at around eight weeks old.
 If someone wants to sell you a puppy much younger than that, alarm bells should be ringing.
 You also need to make sure you buy your puppy from the right place.

 This means choosing the right breeder.
 And avoiding puppy mills and pet stores.
 If you want a puppy for hunting, you need to go to a breeder that specialises in field-bred dogs.
-If you want to get involved in the world of showing, you need to go to a breeder that breeds Labradors for the show ring.
-It is possible to train a show dog for work, though he or she is unlikely to get far in high level field competitions.
-It is not normally possible to succeed in the show ring with a field bred dog.
+If you want to get involved in the world of showing, go to a breeder that breeds Labradors for the show ring.
+It is possible to train a show dog for work, though he or she is unlikely to get far in high level competitions.
+But it is not normally possible to succeed in the show ring with a field bred dog.
+Their body shape and structure is too different.
 Keep this in mind.

 Chocolate Labrador Puppy Health

 Chocolate Labradors live on average for just 10.7 years, where yellow and black Labs come out at 12.1 years.
-At least according to this study.
 Interestingly, they were least likely to have degenerative joint disease or dental problems.

 Avoiding Health Problems in Chocolate Labs

 Health testing is important for any puppy buyer.
-It reduces the chances of your pup becoming ill.
 But it is also important to look at the coefficient of inbreeding.
 Chocolate Labs get their color from a recessive gene.
 This means that to ensure you have a litter of chocolate puppies you need to breed from two chocolate parents.
 This limits your options further than the average breeder who isn’t interested in the color of their puppies.
-Reducing gene pools will always increase health problems.
+Reducing gene pools will tend to increase health problems.

 Finding a puppy with a very low coefficient of inbreeding will help you to avoid some of these problems.
-In addition to health testing, of course.
-It would also be sensible to avoid a chocolate Lab puppy with parents with a history of ear or skin problems.
+In addition to health testing, it would also be sensible to avoid a chocolate Lab puppy with parents that have a history of ear or skin problems.